arylwen/mlk8s/README.md

 #### what would it take
 A knowledge graph helps considerably to make sense of content we would not have otherwise time to read.
 The knowledge graph guides a LLM to build answers around the triples in the graph.
 We could then probe with more questions.
 The KG itself is a good guide around the topics we could ask questions about and how they relate to each other.

 The system is in essence an [OpenAI compatible adapter](/apps/llama-api/) on top of [RAY](/config/ray/).
-I chose RAY because it enables us multiple cpus for CPU inference.
+I chose RAY because it enables the use of multiple cpus for CPU inference.
 Other reasons I used RAY: transformers is leaky.
 If we switch between many models, the memory would eventually fill up.
 It is easier to only restart the specific RAY worker.
-RAY has an useful dashboard and monitoring integrations for insights into its working. [open-playground](/apps/open-playground/) is an opensource project I extended with a custom provider to support the local OpenAI compatible api.
+RAY has an useful dashboard and monitoring integrations for insights into its working.

+[open-playground](/apps/open-playground/) is an open source project I extended with a custom provider to support the local OpenAI compatible api.

 | knowledge graph over 187 arxiv articles  | system architecture  |
 |---|---|
 | ![alt text](docs/images/187-medarxiv.png "Knowledge Graph over 187 articles")|![alt text](docs/diagrams/llama-compact-Page-2.drawio.png "system architecture") |

 #### promptnomics
-This is about what I would spend each week with OpenAI to index, reindex, query and keep the indexes up to date.
+This is about what I would spend each week ,with OpenAI, to index, reindex, query and keep the indexes up to date.
 One of the goals while building the system is to understand how much I am saving while still being able to navigate a large number of documents.
 I store both the request and the response together with other statisics, e.g. the response time for further analysis.
 I plan to analyze the prompts and their completions to improve the quality of the extracted triples and hopefully achieve a [data flywheel](https://fullstackdeeplearning.com/course/2022/lecture-1-course-vision-and-when-to-use-ml/)

 ![alt text](docs/images/one-week.png)